 Besides BRCA1 and BRCA2, there are other mutated genes that may make it more likely for a person to get breast cancer.
 Scientists know about some of these genes, and they are working to identify others.

 Breast cancer in 2 or more first-degree relatives is a sign that the mutated form of BRCA1 or BRCA2 might run in your family.
 First-degree relatives include your parents, siblings and children.
 Another sign of a risk of inherited breast cancer is a first-degree relative who got breast cancer before the age of 50.
-If you have a first-degree relative with ovarian cancer for example, that might also mean that you risk carrying one of the mutated genes.

 Does everyone who has family members with breast cancer have these mutated genes?